energon-a-secas/enerbot-prime-slack/README.md

 # Slack-CL4P-TP

+I had the need of a simple chat bot that acted like Claptrap from Borderlands and "sing" something because hell yeah, so here it is.

-Simple chat bot base on Claptrap from Borderlands.
-Just add the icon and give it the name and the magic will be real.
+_Just add the icon and give it the name and the magic will be real._

 ## Distribution of files:

+Some functions are couple in modules inside of the following files, don't worry i don't get it either.

-### mind:
+### Mind:

-- Conscious: Slack Client configuration.
+- Conscious: makes the Slack Client configuration.
-- Thought: select channel and thread.
+- Thought: Selects channel and thread when a message is send.
 - Judgment: #TODO
 - Memory: #TODO

-### will:
+### Will:

 - Directive: actions to execute.
 - Ethics: #TODO